 A Hipposideros bat with an ectoparasitic Penicillidia bat fly →

-A research program that I am now concluding has focused on the Tsavo lions, infamous as man-eaters a century ago but more remarkable because many of them lack manes.
+A research program that I have largely concluded has focused on the Tsavo lions, infamous as man-eaters a century ago but more remarkable because many of them lack manes.
 In a series of papers, I have explored the morphology, genetics, behavior, and ecology of lions in SE Kenya with Samuel Kasiki (Kenya Wildlife Service) and Alex Mwazo (Tsavo East), Jean Dubach (Loyola University), and others.
 Our principal aim has been to understand the ecology of this distinctive woodland lion population and gather information to mitigate the impacts of its depredations on livestock.
 From 2002-2009, this project had the help of >500 volunteers from 40 countries through the Earthwatch Institute.
 Ongoing work has focused on studies of the Field Museum's famous man-eaters, including recent work on their teeth with Larisa DeSantis, as well as studies of lion phylogeography with various colleagues.

 ← Traquilizing lions in Tsavo, Kenya (July 2007).
 Photo by B. A. Harney